-- +To park money for an extremely short term, you can invest in liquid funds like Kotak Floater Short Term
+1.To park money for an extremely short term, you can invest in liquid funds like Kotak Money Market Scheme

-- +To invest money for a short-term duration like 1 to 3 years, you can invest in Ultra Short Term Funds (example – Franklin India Low Duration Fund) or Short Term Funds (example – HDFC Short Term Opportunities Fund)
+2.To invest money for a short-term duration like 1 to 3 years, you can invest in Ultra Short Term Funds (example – Franklin India Low Duration Fund) or Short Term Funds (example – HDFC Short Term Debt Fund)

 8. You Can Start with a Small Amount

 Unlike other investments like real estate or stocks, mutual funds allow you to start as small as Rs 500.
 One can start with mutual funds with as low as Rs 500 or Rs 1000.
 Some funds, like Reliance Small Cap Fund allow you to start with just Rs 100.

 You may refer to the attached links for further reference:

 Mutual funds are largely beneficial because one can invest with less money.
 The Systematic Investment Plan or SIP is an excellent example wherein the money gets automatically debited from your account.
 You can choose a fund that suits your investing goal.

 Investments in mutual funds are very transparent.
 All mutual fund companies come under the purview of SEBI and they need to make necessary disclosures.

 Value of stocks, historical performance of the fund, fund manager’s qualification and the track records are known.
 The NAV (net asset value) of the fund is updated every day.
 On any mutual fund page like Groww – you can look at the details about the mutual fund.